SaraMolas/saramolas.github.io/research.md

 <img src="assets/CC-not-CiS.png" style="width:100%; max-width:740px;">

 *Original model architecture from Braun et al. [2025] on the left, and our simpler equivalent model on the right.
-The labels for our (new) model are $yi = ReLU(xi) + P j Mijxi$.
-The matrix $M$ mixes other inputs $xj$ into the label $yi$.
+The labels for our (new) model are y = ReLU(x) + Mx.
+The matrix M mixes other inputs x_j into the label y_i.
 Thus the MLP needs to learn both the ReLU term, and the mixing term.*

 ## Place Cells Distinguish Visually Identical Rooms